RazorPhaser/angular-tutorial/src/chapters/chapter04-bootstrap.md

 Learned:

-1. How to install Bootstrap 4 and font-awesome
+1. How to install Bootstrap 4 and font-awesome 5
-1. How to integrate it into the Angular CLI in the .angular-cli.json file
 1. How to create our own custom Bootstrap SCSS variables to override the built-in styles of Bootstrap with our own colors
 1. How to create a banner at the top of the page
 1. How to change the text that appears in the banner using our TypeScript title variable
-1. Learned that when you modify the .angular-cli.json file that you have to restart `ng serve` for the changes to take effect